weihaolun/UFO-Analysis/README.md

     ![filter1](https://user-images.githubusercontent.com/84211948/131237250-6408858b-79d5-4e4b-a6ed-2eab73f8cd81.png)

--	Enter another one or multiple filters, press Enter, the data table will update to filtered data.
+-	OR, enter any other one or any multiple filters, press Enter, the data table will update to filtered data.

     ![filter1 2](https://user-images.githubusercontent.com/84211948/131237256-bd1067c8-44db-4fd1-8948-4ef3b89b914f.png)

--	Click top of the page “UFO Sighting” in nav bar to reset the filter form.
+-	Click top of the page “UFO Sighting” in nav bar to reset the filter form and data table.

     ![Screen Shot 2021-08-28 at 4 59 41 PM](https://user-images.githubusercontent.com/84211948/131237263-12bef0b1-d976-43b2-94f4-388e2c73a24f.png)